 Include links.
 Emails make it easy for you to add additional instructions for your clients, such as:

 Include lots of pictures.
 Images take up a significant amount of room, making it harder for your clients to see essential information.
-On mobile devices, these images can be large and cause the email to load slowly.
+On mobile devices, these images can appear large and can cause the email to load slowly.
 Eye-catching graphics are important for sales and marketing emails.
 But for appointment reminder emails, you need to get them the critical information fast.

 Send too many messages.
 Your clients appreciate appointment reminders.
 However, too many notifications become an annoyance.
 When that happens, your clients will ask you to stop sending reminders, significantly increasing the likelihood that they will miss an appointment in the future.
 There is no magic number, as it depends on your client base, but most companies send 1-2 reminders for each appointment.